sibz-tech/fnb-fullstack-portfolio/README.md

   - Functions & modular code

 ---

+🏁 Final Review: FNB App Academy Journey

+Over the course of 9–10 weeks, I completed the Full Stack Development training with FNB App Academy in association with IT Varsity.
+The journey took me from beginner-level app development to intermediate and advanced concepts, culminating in passing the final assessment and earning a completion certificate.

+Beginner Level

+About this Level:

+Introduction to the world of App Development.

+Learned to build apps using HTML and style them using CSS.

+By the end of this level, I completed 2 fully functional apps from the ground up.

+Key Skills & Lessons Learned:

+App Strategies

+GitHub and Collaboration

+Software Development Life Cycle (SDLC)

+Principles of UX Design

+Intermediate Level

+About this Level:

+Introduced JavaScript to enhance interactivity and functionality.

+Built 2 complete, functional apps using JavaScript, focusing on real-world application.

+Key Skills & Lessons Learned:

+Design Thinking

+APIs, Data Input, and Processing

+User-Centric App Development

+Data Management and Analysis

+Business Development

+Advanced Level

+About this Level:

+Began exploring back-end development with Python.

+Learned to connect apps to APIs and started building my own backend functionality.

+Key Skills & Lessons Learned:

+Backend Development

+AI in Development

+Business Funding

+Marketing your App

+Overall Reflections & Achievements

+Completed all assessments and passed the final test.

+Gained practical experience building apps across multiple languages and frameworks.

+Learned the full app development lifecycle, from concept and design to deployment.

+Received the FNB App Academy Completion Certificate.

+Developed a solid foundation for further exploration in Full Stack and Python development.

+---
 ## 🧱 Coming Soon

 This portfolio will be updated with additional projects as I progress through the Full Stack course, including responsive design, back-end integration, and advanced JavaScript apps.